fbpx

 Georgia Yes Dependent on lease No statute

-Hawaii Yes Dependent on lease Hawaii Residential Landlord-Tenant Code
+Hawaii Yes Dependent on lease Hawaii Residential Landlord-Tenant Handbook

 Idaho Yes Dependent on lease Idaho Landlord and Tenant Manual